For the Local Golfer

 Why munis matter

 For visitors who fly in to play the famous links, the muni network is invisible.
 For Scottish locals, the muni network is most of the actual golf played in the country.
-Edinburgh Leisure alone records over 200,000 rounds per year across its six courses; Glasgow Life similar; Aberdeen Sports Village in the high-six-figures.
-The muni network across Scotland processes perhaps 1.5-2 million rounds annually — somewhere around half of all rounds played in the country.
+Edinburgh Leisure alone records over 200,000 rounds per year across its six paid courses; Sport Aberdeen and Glasgow Life add tens of thousands more.
+The muni network across Scotland processes well over a million rounds annually — a meaningful share of all the golf played in the country.

 This is the part of the Scottish golf market that the international visitor data and the marquee-course brochures most consistently understate.
 The munis are where the locals play; the locals' play is most of the play.